Search

 Malaysia Itinerary

-Assuming you only have 10 days available, you’ll need to make some choices about which places to visit in Malaysia.
+Assuming you only have 10 days available, you’ll need to choose which places to visit in Malaysia.
 So first, I’m going to show you my Malaysia 10-day itinerary.

-Finally, I’ll give you a few more suggestions of places to go in Malaysia in case you have more days available in the country and also a version for those who only have 7 days (although I wouldn’t recommend such a short time in the country).
+Finally, I’ll give you a few more suggestions of places to go in Malaysia in case you have more days available in the country.
+You’ll also find a version for those who only have 7 days in Malaysia.

 Note: None of the options presented in this post include the trip to/from Malaysia.